Family and Children

 Many Youth Welfare Offices in Germany provide appropriate forms and information on the Internet as well as an overview of the care costs involved.
 The Youth Welfare Offices also offer personal advice for parents and support them in finding a suitable childcare place.

 Tip: If you would like to have your child looked after, you must register early.
 Due to the large number of interested parents, the childcare places are usually taken quickly.
-Many have to wait more than 6 months for a childcare place.
+Many have to wait several months for a childcare place.
 It is best to inquire about free places as early as possible.

 Care in a child day care centre is particularly beneficial for the language skills of your child.
 For children and adolescents who grow up with a mother tongue other than German, there are special language support offers in German in kindergarten and school.